Is My Mother a Narcissist?

 Some of this is intrinsic to attachment itself.
 As infants, our survival depends on keeping the bond with our caregiver intact at all costs.
 Even as adults, that wiring can keep us clinging to illusions of safety long after the reality has begun to crack.

-And yet, this question arises again and again in my clinical work.
 If you’re starting to wonder about this yourself, I’ve created a free guide that outlines the key traits of narcissistic mothers — you can download it here.

 Clients often whisper the question, as though naming it were itself a transgression.
 But in truth, it is the beginning of clarity — the first step in disentangling your worth from your mother’s shadow.